SlamZDank/LADB/README.md

 # License
 While this project is GPLv3 licensed, I would like to add an additional parameter: please do not publish unofficial (user) LADB builds to the Google Play Store.

 Still confused?
-Email me at tylernij@gmail.com.
+Email the dev at tylernij@gmail.com.